zgordan/OrderMakerServer/README.md

 ## Third-party integrations

-List of vendors that are not in the [Dependency graph](List of vendors that are not in the dependency graph:)
+List of vendors that are not in the [Dependency graph](https://github.com/olegbruev/OrderMakerServer/network/dependencies):

 | Library               | Description                                            |
 | --------------------- | ------------------------------------------------------ |